Management System Certification

 According to the International Organisation for Standardisation (ISO), a Management System is the way in which an organisation manages the inter-related parts of its business in order to achieve its objectives.
 These objectives can relate to a number of different topics, including product or service quality, operational efficiency, environmental performance, health and safety in the workplace and many more.

 What are the benefits of Management System Certification?

-Management System Certification brings a host of benefits to your organisation including:
+Management System Certification can bring a host of benefits to your organisation including:

-- Greater efficiency in the use of resources and improved financial performance
+- Improved efficiency in the use of resources

 What impact will Brexit have on Management System Certification?

-It is expected that certification to any of the International Standards Organisations' Management Systems Standards such as ISO 9001 (Quality), ISO 14001 (Environment) or ISO 45001 (Occupational Health and Safety) will not be directly affected by Brexit.
+It is expected that certification to Management System standards such as ISO 9001 (Quality), ISO 14001 (Environment) or ISO 45001 (Occupational Health and Safety) shall not be directly affected by Brexit.

 Certification Bodies (CBs) are accredited by their National Accreditation Body to offer Management System services to industry.
 In Ireland, the National Accreditation Body is INAB.